19hours/sg-statutes/Acts/Status of Children (Assisted Reproduction Technology) Act.md

 (b) no other person is to be treated in law as the mother or the father of the child, as the case may be, for any purpose;

-(c) any reference to any relationship between 2 persons in any law or document (whether enacted or made before, on or after the appointed day) shall be construed accordingly; and
+(c) any reference to any relationship between 2 persons in any law or document (whether enacted or made before, on or after 1 October 2014) shall be construed accordingly; and

 (d) without prejudice to the generality of paragraph (c) and unless the context otherwise requires, a reference in any written law to “natural parent” or “natural father” in relation to a child to whom this Act applies shall be construed as a reference to the parent or the father of the child, as the case may be, as determined under this Act, and a reference in any written law to “natural child” or “child” shall be construed accordingly.